-You’ve ventured into the wacky world of footnotes.
+So, you’ve ventured into the wacky world of footnotes.
 Understanding which styles use them, when they use them and how to use them can have you scratching your head in confusion.
 Don’t fret!
-Learn all the different footnotes referencing styles, why you might use footnotes and how to use them through examples.
+In this article, you’ll learn all the different footnote referencing styles, why you might use footnotes, and how to use them through examples.

 Footnotes are one way to make in-text citations.
-Similar to author-date or author-page, footnotes give you glimpse into where the information came from.
-Unlike author-date or -page, footnotes will provide the information at the bottom of the page rather than in the text itself.
-All you will see in the body of the work will be a superscript number that will correspond with the footnotes at the bottom of the page.
+Similar to author-date or author-page, footnotes give you a glimpse into where the information came from.
+Unlike author-date or author-page, footnotes will provide the information at the bottom of the page rather than in the text itself.
+All you will see in the body of the work instead is a superscript number that corresponds with the footnotes at the bottom of the page.

 Footnotes can be used in several different writing styles.
 Typically, Oxford, Chicago and Turabian will use footnotes for in-text citations.
-MLA and APA will also use footnotes but to provide content or copyright information, not typically for attribution.
-Explore when footnotes might be used in each one and how they are different.
+MLA and APA will also use footnotes but to provide content or copyright information, and not typically for attribution.
+The way that each of these referencing styles approaches and formats a footnote is a little different.

 Chicago Manual of Style/Turabian

 The Chicago Manual of Style offers you two different writing styles to use: Turabian and Chicago.
 For students, Turabian offers information on how to set up the work along with a style guide.
-Chicago is designed for professional works and focuses on publishing your paper.
+Chicago, on the other hand, is designed for professional works and focuses on publishing your paper.
 Both offer you the option to use footnotes or author-date citations in the text.
-When choosing footnotes, you’ll use footnotes to attribute your quotes and ideas to specific authors or works, provide further information and copyright attribution.
-A footnote for a book citation will look like:
+When choosing footnotes, you’ll attribute your quotes and ideas to specific authors or works, provide further information, and offer copyright attribution.
+For instance, a footnote for a book citation will look like: